Mackenna's Gold: Plot

 An old legend tells of a fortune in gold hidden in the "Cañon del Oro" ("Canyon of Gold"), later called the "Lost Adams", guarded by Apache spirits.
 A man named Adams is said to have found it when he was young, only to have the Apaches capture and blind him.
 Years later, Marshal MacKenna is ambushed by Prairie Dog, an old Apache shaman, and is forced to kill him.
 MacKenna thereby comes into possession of a map to the treasure.
-He examines it before burning it.
+He examines and commits it to his memory before burning it.

 While being tracked by the US Cavalry, Mexican outlaw John Colorado and his gang look for Prairie Dog to get the map.
 They take shelter in the house of an old judge in Hadleyburg, kill him, and kidnap his daughter, Inga.
-Colorado captures MacKenna, intending to force him to lead them to the gold.
+Colorado then captures MacKenna, intending to force him to lead them to the gold.
 The gang includes Colorado's right-hand man Sanchez and several Indians, among them Apache warrior Hachita and Apache woman Hesh-ke.
 Hesh-ke and MacKenna were once lovers, but she rejected him after he arrested her brother, who was tried and hanged.

 Ben Baker, a gambler who knows Colorado, arrives with townsmen who have learned about Colorado's plans when one of the latter's men got drunk in town and said too much.
 Colorado is forced to allow them to join his party.
 The townsmen include the blind Adams himself.
 MacKenna warns them to return home, that they will get themselves killed searching for gold that does not exist, but Colorado reveals what happened to Prairie Dog, and they stay.

 The cavalry, led by Sergeant Tibbs, ambushes the party at a water hole, and most of the gang is killed.
-The remaining gold hunters continue on their way, while MacKenna and Inga begin to fall in love.
+Several survivors are hunted down by the Apaches.
+The remaining gold hunters (Colorado, Hachita, Hesh-ke, with Mackenna and Inga) continue on their way, while MacKenna and Inga begin to fall in love.
 A jealous Hesh-Ke now wants MacKenna back.